andresgutgon/iframe-host/README.md

 ```

 ### Deploy
-Go to Netlify and run deploy for now.
+Just push to `main` branch.
+Netlify takes care of it.